-- When you mention the price, try not to have a little break before or after.
+- When you mention your price, try not to have a little break before or after.

-- Demand for the budget early in the selling process.
+- Demand for the clients’ budget early in the selling process.

 - Believe in your own price.

-- If your customer values your product, they are willing to pay your price.
+- If your customer values your product and service, they are willing to pay your price.

-- Even with a very low price, a buyer will try to get a discount or still customers think you are too expensive.
+- Even with a very low price, a buyer will try to get a discount.
+Or think about a blue ocean strategy.